Where Do I Start?

 You should be keeping track of all of your co-curricular activities, such as volunteering, work, health care experiences, and research.
 Regularly maintaining this list will make it much easier to fill out applications later.

-Gap years (or Glide Years) are time in between undergraduate and professional/graduate school and can assist in helping you maximize your potential to be a successful applicant to professional schools.
+Gap years (or Glide Years) are the time in between undergraduate and professional/graduate school and can assist in helping you maximize your potential to be a successful applicant to professional schools.